jbelyeu/unfazed/README.md

 * Unfazed replaces `/` with `|` in the GT tag for phased variants to indicate phasing, following the phase order paternal|maternal.

 * VCF output is only possible when `--dnms` is a VCF file.

+* Unfazed is not effective for SV types that have neither clear discordant pair evidence nor a copy-number impact.
+Thus, it does not work for insertion variants (INS) or breakends (BNDs).

 #### VCF lines before annotation with unfazed: